 Marker Therapeutics (MRKR) Gets a Buy Rating from Oppenheimer

-In a report released today, Matthew Biegler from Oppenheimer maintained a Buy rating on Marker Therapeutics (MRKR), with a price target of $8.00.
-The company’s shares closed last Wednesday at $2.63.
+Oppenheimer analyst Matthew Biegler maintained a Buy rating on Marker Therapeutics (MRKR) yesterday and set a price target of $8.00.
+The company’s shares closed last Tuesday at $2.51.

-According to TipRanks.com, Biegler is a 5-star analyst with an average return of 58.4% and a 61.7% success rate.
-Biegler covers the Healthcare sector, focusing on stocks such as Turning Point Therapeutics, Aptose Biosciences, and Homology Medicines.
+According to TipRanks.com, Biegler is a 5-star analyst with an average return of 41.0% and a 44.9% success rate.
+Biegler covers the Healthcare sector, focusing on stocks such as Turning Point Therapeutics, Homology Medicines, and Fate Therapeutics.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Marker Therapeutics with a $7.00 average price target.
+Currently, the analyst consensus on Marker Therapeutics is a Moderate Buy with an average price target of $7.00.

 See today’s analyst top recommended stocks >>